keeferrourke/la-capitaine-icon-theme/README.md

     git clone https://github.com/keeferrourke/la-capitaine-icon-theme

 ### Configuration
 La Capitaine comes with a configuration script which attempts to determine your distribution and desktop environment.
-Using this information, La Capitaine updates several system icons and icons for mime-types.
+Using this information, La Capitaine updates several system icons and icons used for mime-types.

 For best integration with your distro/desktop environment, please run `configure.sh` and follow the prompts.